aiven/aiven-docs/docs/products/mysql/concepts/mysql-memory-usage.md

 the MySQL documentation: [How MySQL Uses Memory](https://dev.mysql.com/doc/refman/8.0/en/memory-use.html).

-Using a 4GB service as an example, a view of the global buffers shows what memory has been allocated:
+Using a 4 GB service as an example, a view of the global buffers shows what memory has been allocated:

 ```sql